-The 5l25 is configured at power up by a SPI EEPROM.
+The 6l25 is configured at power up by a SPI EEPROM.
 This EEPROM is an 8M bit chip that has space for two configuration files.
-Since all PCI bus logic on the 5l25 is in the FPGA, a problem with configuration means that PCI access will not be possible.
-This condition is only fixable by reprogramming the EEPROM via the JTAG connector P1, which is awkward and slow at best.
-For this reason the 5l25 EEPROM normally contains two configuration file images, A primary user image and a fallback image.
-If the primary user configuration is corrupted, the FPGA will load the fallback configuration so the EEPROM image can be repaired without having to resort to JTAG programming.
+Since there is a PCIE bridge chip with GPIO bits available, the 6l25 can be programmed even if the serial EEPROM is blank or corrupted, however this requires bit-banging every serial data bit and is quite slow.
+For this reason the 6l25 EEPROM normally contains two configuration file images, A primary user image and a fallback image.
+If the primary user configuration is corrupted, the FPGA will load the fallback configuration so the EEPROM image can be repaired via a fast SPI interface in the FPGA instead of having to resort to bit banging.